OCTOBER 2025 READING LIST

 Second, I was impressed by the way Salten presented Man as this faceless, unnamed creature of the woods.
 By not naming the danger, I was able to imagine what I fear hunting me down for sport and the horror of that reality.
 I especially liked the story's climax.
 The Old Prince is teaching Bambi about the order of the world and how Man is not as all-powerful as He thinks.
 This revelation was powerful both for the Young Prince and me.

-I am thinking about reading more books that inspired movies for children.
+I am thinking about reading more books that inspired children's movies.
 Peter Pan, Mary Poppins, and Grim's Fairy Tales are all classic books, but because of when I was born, I learned the stories of Neverland, Mr. Banks, and enchanted castles through Disney, not from Barrie, Travers, or the Brothers Grimm.

 4.25/5 Stars